 Things are easier to upload video files to YouTube in HD but not in VR 360-degree.

-How to Solve VR YouTube Videos Not Working/Playing Problems?
+How to Solve the Issue of VR YouTube Videos Not Working/Playing?

 If the YouTube 360-degree VR video isn’t working/playing/loading, check out these common issues: sometimes YouTube 360-degree VR video files are too big for slow connections, so they won’t load.
 You can always watch them online without downloading them first.